JAV11381/JAV_silo1/README.md

 Color coding in the plot indicates if the daily score was achieved without cheats at all, or with single-day cheat, or with full sequence cheat.

 ===== HOW TO LAUNCH IT =====

 Simple.
 Double click on "memory_game.html"

 ===== FEEDBACK =====

 [17-Jun-2026]
 I've played the game for a couple of weeks and I want to make some changes and improvements.
-Right now, I don't find it entertaining.
-I need to add optiosn to "play" with the provided numbers, so the user has more time to see them on the screen and memorize them.
+Right now, I don't find it much entertaining.
+I need to add options to "play" with the provided numbers, so the user has more time to see them on the screen and memorize them.
 I have few ideas in mind to implement this.